Thinking about retiring overseas?

 Transferring your pension overseas

 An option for retiring overseas is to transfer your pension savings to a Qualifying Recognised Overseas Pension Scheme (QROPS) recognised by HMRC.
-This will normally allow you to transfer pension savings without attracting a UK tax charge.
+Since 6 April 2024, an overseas transfer charge of 25% may apply when transferring pension savings to a QROPS.
+If no exclusion applies at the time of transfer, the 25% charge generally applies to the whole transferred value.
+However, even if an exclusion applies, a 25% charge can still apply to any amount that exceeds your available overseas transfer allowance.
 HMRC's Recognised Overseas Pensions Schemes (ROPS) list, provides a frequently updated list of countries and schemes that identify as meeting the conditions to qualify as ROPS.

 Potential tax charges